lukecav/code-snippets-wp-speed-up/README.md

 # code-snippets-wp-speed-up
-Code Snippets for WordPress speed up which can be imported into the plugin.
+Code Snippets for WordPress and WooCommercce speed up which can be imported into the plugin.

 https://wordpress.org/plugins/code-snippets/